temporalio/samples-java/README.md

 The sample can be easily extended to perform a payment based on more complex criteria like a specific time or accumulated amount.

-The sample also demonstrates *signal with start* way of starting workflows.
+The sample also demonstrates the *signal with start* way of starting workflows.
 If the workflow is already running, it just receives the signal.
 If it is not running, then it is started first, and then the signal is delivered to it.
 You can think about *signal with start* as a lazy way to create workflows when signaling them.

+####  Running the Money Batch Sample

-Money Batch example has three separate processes.
+Money Batch sample has three separate processes.
 One to host workflow code, another activity, and the third one to request transfers.

 Start workflow worker: